apecloud/kubeblocks/docs/user_docs/installation/install-kbcli.md

 :::note

-- If a timeout exception occurs during installation, please retry and check your network settings.
+- If a timeout exception occurs during installation, please check your network settings and retry.

 :::